 - If placement scores do not meet our minimum score, we will suggest tutoring; however, once you receive tutoring, you can retest.

-Your Undergraduate Admission requirements can be found on our Apply Now page.
+Your Admission requirements can be found on our Apply Now page.
 The application deadlines differ depending on the semester you are applying for.
 If deadlines are not met, you must apply for the upcoming semester.
 View the priority deadlines for admissions on our Schedules & Calendars page.

 I’m still enrolled in high school but I would like to earn college credit.
 Can I do that?